UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/6-alignment.md

 Note that the first line describes the following sequence and begins with a > symbol and the rest contains all the sequence information.
 This should all look quite familiar really.
-Unfortunately, when building an index, STAR (which we'll be using) needs an extracted fasta file, so we'll have to extract this file now
+Unfortunately, when building an index, STAR (which we'll be using today) needs an extracted fasta file, so we'll have to extract this file now
 ```
 gunzip Danio_rerio.GRCz11.dna.chromosome.2.fa.gz
 ```